gambitproject/gambit/src/labenski/doc/README-plotctrl.txt

 fparser.h/hh/cpp:
 The function parser library was written by 'Warp', the file fparser.txt explains the license.
-Basicly the code is free to use for commercial and noncommercial programs, but the original author makes some simple requests if used Commercially.
+Basically the code is free to use for commercial and noncommercial programs, but the original author makes some simple requests if used Commercially.